 This then focuses the meaning of spirituality to the question of who we really are.

 However the spirit is something totally different and can stand the test of time.

 Later in history Moses went up the mountain and came back with some commandments after a connection with “God”.
 Even Jesus came to “show” us the way.

 They were known as a Sage, Mystic, Witch (Doctor), Magician, Sorcerer, Fortune Teller, etc.

 Ever since the First Settlement in Sydney as a Penal Colony in 1788 with 1480 people, Australia has been in catch-up mode, spiritually.

-In 1848 Spiritualism in a modern sense got a big burst in Hydesville, New York State, USA with the 3 Fox Sisters.
+In 1848 Spiritualism, as it became known in a modern sense, got a big burst in Hydesville, New York State, USA with the 3 Fox Sisters.
 That was 60 years after the first settlement in Sydney.

 Australia was experiencing a very basic and simple penal lifestyle until the Gold Rush Era from 1862 to 1893.
-During that period which started in Victoria, 64 different locations spread around the nation that each promised gold and good fortune.
+During that period which started in Victoria, 64 different mining locations spread across the nation and each promised gold and good fortune.
 Word spread around the world including the USA, UK, Europe and Asia.

 Many people rushed to these mines from all around the world and included Fortune Tellers, Gypsies and Psychics.
 Each operating independently and in fact were in competition with each other and it would be unrealistic to expect all of them to be totally genuine and it has not changed to this day.

-He established the Australian Spiritualist Association in the early 1970’s and this was the first national attempt to unite the Spiritualist Fraternity in Australia.
+Don established the Australian Spiritualist Association in the early 1970’s and this was the first national attempt to unite the Spiritual/ist Fraternity in Australia.
 The ASA was set-up with a separate Committee in each state and a National Group operating as the Governing Body.
 All seemed to be going well until some Branches eventually brought about the downfall of the whole organisation due to in-fighting.

 1. 1975 – USOA United Spiritualism of Australia (started in NSW)